 Note well: your submission that receives the highest score will be graded for adherence to these requirements, whether it is your last submission or not.
-If two or more of your submissions are tied for highest, the earliest of those will be graded and also evaluated by the TAs who will assess a deduction for adherence to the specified programming standards.
+If two or more of your submissions are tied for highest, the earliest of those will be graded and evaluated by the TAs who will assess a deduction for adherence to the specified programming standards.
 There will be absolutely no exceptions to this policy!
-The GTA evaluation deduction will be applied to your highest score from the Curator.
 Therefore: implement and comment your C++ source code with these requirements in mind from the beginning rather than planning to clean up and add comments later.